7thSamurai/CL-Checker/README.md

 # CL-Checker

-An automated Craigslist webscrapper, written in Python, which checks for, and emails you newly found products based on custom search queries.
+An automated Craigslist webscrapper which uses a headless version of Google Chrome to detect new products based on custom search queries, and emails you a list of the results.
+Written in Python for Windows.

+## Copyright

+This software is licensed under GPL3.
+Copyright &copy; 2022 Zach Collins